David F. Emery: 1982 Senate campaign

 In 1982, he ran for the U.S. Senate against Democratic Senator George J. Mitchell, a former Federal Judge who had been appointed to succeed Democrat Edmund Muskie, whom President Jimmy Carter had appointed as U.S. Secretary of State.
 Emery was initially thought to be the favorite, but he ran a highly critical campaign which made a negative impression, and Mitchell won the election with 61% of the vote.
+He would lose 15 of the 16 counties in the state, carrying only his native Knox County.

 2005 campaign for governor

 In 2005 he declared his candidacy for Governor of Maine in the 2006 election.
 He withdrew from the race upon the entrance of 2002 nominee Peter Cianchette, but following Cianchette's withdrawal, re-entered.
 In the Republican primary he came in last of the three candidates on the ballot, finishing behind State Senators Chandler Woodcock of Farmington and Peter Mills of Skowhegan.
 Woodcock, the nominee, lost to incumbent Democrat John Baldacci in the November 2006 general election.
 Emery was endorsed by U.S. Senator John McCain for Governor, who urged voters to vote for Emery in the primary.